 To clean and prep the mirror I lightly sanded and then used an old toothbrush to get in the nooks and crannies.

-Once the gold was all covered up I decided to seal the black paint in with Jett protective wood stain.
+Once the gold is all covered up I decided to seal the black paint in with black sealer.
 Again, just a little extra measure.
-I would hate to distress later in the makeover and reveal the gold again, so the Jett adds a protective layer to the black.
-Moving on, the next step was to brush the details with Storm, our light gray paint.
+I would hate to distress later in the makeover and reveal the gold again, so the sealer adds a protective layer to the black.

 Layering Paint to Bring out the Details

 Moving on, the next step is to brush the details with a light gray paint.
 Oh my!
 I’m speechless.

 The gray over the black makes the details POP!

 After this step, I layered metallics using silver and onyx.
 Once the layers were complete the raised details were all kissed with a hint of silver before being sealed for protection.
 I must’ve used every paintbrush in my shop to get different textures, add layers and get into crevices, or lightly brush raised details.

 When I forwarded a few photos to my customer before staging I had a lump in my throat and a tightness in my chest waiting to hear back from her on whether she liked it or not.
 Once she responded that she loves it I felt like I could finally breathe again.
 Then my mother in law came by to see the kids and said: “that mirror looks great, it looks like a pewter” .. which is exactly what we are going for, so another sigh of relief there.
 If you are trying to get a similar metallic painted finish as this mirror I would suggest using Modern Masters Metallic Paints in Black Pearl, Pewter and Sterling Silver – find them all HERE.